Download our iOS app

 When purchasing a diamond, whether natural or synthetic, it is essential to take certain precautions to ensure the quality and value of the stone.

-First of all, it is recommended to call on trusted professionals and certified in gemmology to assess the quality and authenticity of the diamond.
+First of all, it is recommended to call on trusted professionals and certified in gemology to assess the quality and authenticity of the diamond.

-Additionally, it is important to inquire about the specific characteristics of the diamond, such as carat, color, clarity and cut, all of which impact the value of the diamond (for center stones).
-It is advisable to request a certificate of authenticity and quality (not all laboratories have the same reputation) for stones over 1 carat or of excellent quality, to guarantee the origin and value of the diamond.
+In addition, it is important to inquire about the specific characteristics of the diamond, such as carat, color, clarity and cut, all of which have an impact on the value of the diamond (for center stones).
+It is advisable to request a certificate of authenticity and quality (not all laboratories have the same reputation) for stones over 1 carat or of Excellent quality, to guarantee the origin and value of the diamond.

-Finally, choose between a natural diamond and a synthetic diamond: the different common points and criteria must be taken into account depending on your objectives.
-If the desire for the jewel to be not only a pleasure but also an investment is part of these criteria, we cannot currently consider that the synthetic diamond has a value on the second-hand market.
+Finally, choosing between a natural diamond and a synthetic diamond: the different common points and criteria are to be taken into account according to your objectives.
+If the desire that the jewel is not only a pleasure but also an investment is part of these criteria, we cannot currently consider that the synthetic diamond has a value on the second-hand market.

-Like what synthetic sapphires and rubies have become, and taking into account the orientation towards a more "fancy" market segment, it is quite probable that the decorrelation of the price of synthetic diamond and that of natural diamond is confirmed.
+Like what has become of synthetic sapphires and rubies, and given the orientation towards a more "fancy" market segment, it is quite likely that the decorrelation of the price of synthetic diamonds and that of natural diamonds will be confirmed.

-The jewelry adorned with it will therefore be appreciated by other elements (brand awareness, manufacturing know-how, other materials) but not the value of the synthetic diamond.
+The jewelry that is adorned with it will therefore be appreciated by the other elements (brand awareness, craftsmanship, other materials) but not the value of the synthetic diamond.

 star